sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 \lnot x \land y \land \lnot z \vphantom{\frac{1}{3}}  \end{matrix}\right) = \left(\begin{matrix} ~\frac{1}{3}~ \\\\ ~\frac{1}{3}~\vphantom{\bigg|} \\\\ ~\frac{1}{3}~  \end{matrix}\right)
 $$
-... will never terminate if we just split worlds on flips, because there's there's always non-zero mass on some run which has not terminated, even though the patern is clear, and the same computation has already been done in each iteration.
+... will never terminate if we just split worlds on flips, because there's there's always non-zero mass on some run which has not terminated, even though the pattern is clear, and the same computation has already been done in each iteration.

 The goal is to design an algorithm which soundly deals with issues like this, which exactly computes distributions over any program with finite state space in a finite number of steps.

 <!-- I was also hoping to implement the [the R2 paper](https://www.microsoft.com/en-us/research/project/r2-a-probabilistic-programming-system/), which more explicitly makes use of Metropolis-Hastings algorithm. -->

 # What I Did
 I built an abstract interpreter which exactly (to reiterate: neither approximately, nor probabilistically) solves for the distribution of any program with finite state space, together with tools for generating random programs for evaluation, as well as some tools for observing and looping programs.
-To the best of my knowledge, everything like this that already exists is an iterative approximation of the fixed point, rather
+To the best of my knowledge, everything like this that already exists is an iterative approximation of the fixed point, rather than exact calculation of the limit point.
+However, the procedure is simple enough that I would not be at all surprised if it had been done.

+Despite the fact that we conceptually have done something cool, the distinction between exact and approximate may ultimately be in irrelevant, for a couple of reasons:
+  - In difficult cases of interest, distributions are continuous, and so this technique does not work.
+  - The approximations quickly converge to arbitrary precision, and so if you know what tolerance you want, it is sufficient to just run a few more iterations.
+  - As we will see the standard approach for probabilists _does_ involve solving exactly, but only once you have calculated the eigenspace; it is easy to overlook the fact that computing eigenvectors / values is already an approximate algorithm, as standard libraries do this for you quickly at machine precision.

+Other notable exact solvers include the [PSI Solver, 2016](https://files.sri.inf.ethz.ch/website/papers/psi-solver.pdf), which handles continuous distributions, but requires straight line code (it unrolls loops), and Holtzen et. al.,'s [Symbolic Exact Inference for Discrete Probabilistic Programs, 2019](https://arxiv.org/pdf/1904.02079.pdf) which uses a much more efficient representation than ours, but also operates on programs with no control flow.
+The solvers that operate on arbitrary control structures, such as [this one](https://arxiv.org/pdf/1507.00996.pdf), all seem to be approximate (but again, converge to the true distribution up to machine precision quickly).

 ## Design

 To the language specification I have added three instructions,

- - `flip` : an instruction which stores a random boolean in its target destination
+ - `flip`: an instruction which stores a random boolean in its target destination
- - `obv` : an observe primative, used for conditioning, which can be thought of as an assert---if it fails, the world and any mass on it are destroyed, netting a sub-distribution.
+ - `obv`: an "observe" primitive, used for conditioning, which can be thought of as an assert---if it fails, the world and any mass on it are destroyed, netting a sub-distribution.
 If one thinks of programs as being normalized distributions (that is, conditioned on a program finishing), then this mass is re-distributed to the other runs, and this instruction is equivalent to a restart of the program.
- - `clear` : clears the environment variables. `obv` can be compiled to a branch which restarts the program, with a `clear`.
+ - `clear`: clears the environment variables, removing all bindings [^1]. `obv` can be compiled to a branch which restarts the program, with a `clear`.

+[^1]: This can also be seen as the analog of freeing all heap variables at once, but for the stack, or the creation of a new stack frame (where the old one doesn't need to be saved due to tail recursion).

-### Background on Exact Inference
+### Background on Exact Inference of Posterior Distribution

 There are at least two canonical ways of approaching this problem: one from programming languages, and one from ergodic theory.
-In both cases, a program $P$ can be thoguht of as a weighted graph $(\mathcal S, T)$, where the vertices
+In both cases, a program $P$ can be thought of as a weighted graph $(\mathcal S, T)$, where the vertices
 $$ \mathcal S := \mathrm{Instructions} \times \mathrm{Env}  $$

 are pairs consisting of the program counter and the environment state, and the weight $T_{s_1, s_2}$ of the edge between states $s_1$ and $s_2$ is the probability of transitioning from state $s_2$ from state $s_1$.
 Note that this graph is incredibly sparse, as each state can only move to one or two other states.

 #### [ 1 ]  Abstract Interpretation and Jacobi Iterates
-The first thing we can do is in the same spirit as information flow analysis: we interpret programs abstractly --- that is, run them by keeping track of some some restricted information that necessarily must be true about each variable, rather than its exact value.
+The first thing we can do is in the same spirit as data flow analysis: we interpret programs abstractly---that is, run them by keeping track of some restricted information that necessarily must be true about each variable, rather than its exact value.

-Consider the abstract domain $\mathcal D = ({\Delta \mathcal S}, \preceq, s, \oplus)$ of sets of distributions over states, which we will call $\Delta \mathcal S$, can be endowed with a natural order $\preceq$ on wich $T$ is monotonic, making it a complete partial order (CPO), i.e., an ordered set with arbitrary superema.
+Consider the abstract domain $\mathcal D = ({\Delta \mathcal S}, \preceq, s, \oplus)$ of sets of distributions over states, which we will call $\Delta \mathcal S$. $\mathcal D$ can be endowed with a natural order $\preceq$ on which $T$ is monotonic, making it a complete partial order (CPO), i.e., an ordered set with arbitrary suprema.
 Because it is a CPO and $f$ is monotonic, there is a least fixed point of $x$ of $f$ such that $x \succeq s$ for any $s \in \mathcal S$, computed by

 $$ x := \mathrm {lfp}^{\preceq} (f,s) =  \lim_{n \to \infty} f^{n} (s) $$

 The values obtained by stopping at any given point are called the Jacobi iterates, and are the basis of Cousot style abstract interpretation.
-However, even if the state space $\mathcal S$ is finite, the set of distributions over them is decidedly not --- and this procedure will not terminate.
+However, even if the state space $\mathcal S$ is finite, the set of distributions over them is decidedly not---and this procedure will not terminate.
 In practice, to get termination people sacrifice completeness to get a sound, terminating abstract interpreter, pulling tricks such as [widening](https://en.wikipedia.org/wiki/Widening_(computer_science)#Use_in_Abstract_Interpretation).
 In this setting, this corresponds to giving up on the exact probability distribution, and instead reporting an upper probability.

 The distribution of interest is the restriction of this fixedpoint $x$ to the program points that are return values, renormalized if thought of as a distribution rather than a sub-distribution.

 #### [ 2 ]  Stationary Distributions on Markov Chains
 The second common view of a probabilistic program is as a Markov chain.
 In a very clear way, a program describes exactly the data required to transition from one state (including both the environment variables and the program counter) to a distribution over next states.
 In particular, the transition $\mathbf T_{i,j}$ is the probability of transitioning to state $j$ given that you're in state $i$.
 For a deterministic program, for instance, $\mathbf T_{i,j}$ is a function, and therefore has exactly a single one in each row, and zeros elsewhere.
-A fixed point here is a stationary distribution for the matrix $\mathbf T$ --- that is, an eigenvector associated to eigenvalue 1.
+A fixed point here is a stationary distribution for the matrix $\mathbf T$---that is, an eigenvector associated to eigenvalue 1.

 <!--Because segments of the program which  contracting map with respect to entropy, the Banach fixpoint theorem tells use that a fixed point exists, and it can be calculated by iteratively applying the matrix $T$ to any point in our space --->

 ##### Projecion into Eigenspaces
 Given an oracle for computing the eigenvectors of this transition matrix $\mathbf T$, the right thing to do is clear:

 $$ \lim_{n \to \infty}  \mathbf T^n \vec s  = \lim_{n \to \infty}  \mathbf U \Sigma^n \mathbf V^T \vec s
     = \mathbf U_k \Sigma^n \mathbf V_k^T \vec s $$

-where $\mathbf U \Sigma \mathbf V^T$ is the singular decomposition of $\mathbf T$ --- that is, $\mathbf U$ and $\mathbf V$ are unitary and $\Sigma$ is a diagonal matrix of the singular values of $\mathbf T$.
+where $\mathbf U \Sigma \mathbf V^T$ is the singular decomposition of $\mathbf T$---that is, $\mathbf U$ and $\mathbf V$ are unitary and $\Sigma$ is a diagonal matrix of the singular values of $\mathbf T$.
 Because we know $\mathbf T$ is a (sub)stochastic matrix, we know that it can have no eigenvalue greater than 1, and if the program has any chance of returning, the return statement corresponds to an eigenvector that does in fact have corresponding eigenvalue 1.
 It is easy to see that any singular value that is less than 1 will ultimately go to zero, and so really we are just projecting the start state $\vec s$ into the eigenspace associated to the eigenvalue 1.
 If there are $k$ dimension of this eigenspace, we can write the previous equation as

 $$\lim_{n \to \infty}  \mathbf T^n \vec s   = \mathbf U_k \mathbf V_k^T \vec s$$